-Institutional Corrections:
+Institutional Corrections

-- Observe/participate in the work of a corrections counselor - Observe correctional officers - Observe administrative functions - Observe parole hearings/grievance hearings/other processes that are integral to the functioning of the institution - Assist agency administration in preparing reports and other administrative duties/projects as requested
+- Observe/participate in work of corrections counselor - Observe correctional officers - Observe administrative functions - Observe parole hearings/grievance hearings/other processes that are integral to the functioning of the institution - Assist agency administration in preparing reports and other administrative duties/projects as requested

-Commonwealth Attorney, Public Defender, Private Attorney:
+Commonwealth Attorney, Public Defender, Private Attorney

 - Observe activities of supervising attorney

 - Observe client/attorney meetings

 - Observe police/attorney meetings

-- Observe intradepartmental staff meetings - Perform legal research to the extent requested - Observe court proceedings - Assist in special legal projects as requested by the agency
+- Observe intradepartmental staff meetings

+- Perform legal research to extent requested

+- Observe court proceedings

+- Assist in special legal projects as requested by agency

-Federal Agencies:
+Federal Agencies

-• Will be worked out on an individual basis with the individual agency
+• Will be worked out on individual basis with individual agency

-U.S. Marshal:
+U.S. Marshal

-- Observe the activities of the Deputy U.S. Marshal - Observe/participate in field work with U.S. Marshal - Participate in Federal prisoner transports - Observe Federal courtroom security - Observe/participate to the extent possible in special projects or work being performed by the regional office of the U.S. Marshal's Office
+- Observe activities of Deputy U.S. Marshal

+- Observe/participate in field work with U.S. Marshal

+- Participate in Federal prisoner transports

+- Observe Federal courtroom security

+- Observe/participate to extent possible in special projects or work being performed by the regional office

+of the U.S. Marshal's

-Women's Resource Centers:
+Women's Resource Centers

-- Participate/interact on a regular basis with agency clients - Observe court - Assist/observe professional caseworkers to the extent possible - Assist agency administration in preparing reports and other administrative duties/projects as requested - Assist/observe with agency hotlines and emergency lines
+- Participate/interact on regular basis with agency clients - Observe court - Assist/observe professional caseworkers to extent possible - Assist agency administration in preparing reports and other administrative duties/projects as requested - Assist/observe with agency hotlines and emergency lines

 In criminal justice, all agencies are different and, therefore, it is impossible to delineate in great detail the responsibilities and the role an intern will play in a respective agency.
-In general, students should observe the professional work of an agency and, to the extent possible, participate in that agency's work.
+In general, students should observe the professional work of an agency and to the extent possible, participate in that agency's work.
 While it is realized that from time to time an intern will be asked to answer phones, and perhaps provide the agency with some other secretarial assistance, it is important for the agency to understand that these types of tasks should be the exception rather than the rule, and should not occur on a frequent basis.
-Under no circumstances should a student intern carry out field visits, private client interactions, and/or other client-facing activities alone.
-Student interns must be accompanied by an agency employee and/or agency supervisor when conducting any client-facing activities.